motkeg/linux-design/ex2/ex2.md

 tool.

-The key firgerprints of imported keys must be verified against both the fingerprints on the website (mandatory), and against hardcoded values in the script (verbose warning to user if there is a mismatch).
+The key firgerprints of imported keys must be verified against both the fingerprints listed on the website (mandatory), and against hardcoded values in the script (verbose warning to user if there is a mismatch).

 Each key should be imported only if it does not already exist in user's GnuPG